bernatixer/Socket.io-Passportjs-Sessions/README.md

 # Socket.io-Passportjs-Sessions
-Sample code on how to share passportjs sessions with socket.io
+Sample code showing how to share passportjs sessions with corresponding socket.io client